 She paused for a moment, not sure of what he was talking about.

-"Ya sure want to make Remy wait, don' ya?", he then looked over her shoulder to her messy bed.
-"Or are ya tryin' to decide what're ya gonna wear?
-'Cause I can help ya with dat, if ya lemme watch…".
+"Ya sure want to make Remy wait, don' ya?" he then looked over her shoulder to her messy bed.
+"Or are ya tryin' to decide what ya're gonna wear?
+'Cause I can help ya with dat, if ya lemme watch…"

 She couldn´t believe he was so persistent.

-"Remy, Ah think Ah remembah earlier today a few words that came out o' mah mouth, an' they went somethin' like: "thanks, but no, thanks".
-Do yah, by any chance, remember 'bout it?".
+"Remy, Ah think Ah remembah earlier today a few words that came out of mah mouth, an' they went somethin' like: "thanks, but no, thanks".
+Do yah, by any chance, remember 'bout that incident?"